Zaid-Ajaj/the-elmish-book/chapters/scaling/routing.md

     | "/contact" -> Html.h1 "Contact"
     | _ -> Html.h1 "Not Found"
 ```
-The only part missing from the application above is the actual "listening to URL changes" part.
-The implementation for the listening for URL changes is best left out for a third-party library that knows how to workaround URL subtleties and gives utilities for parsing URL parts: introducing [Feliz.Router](https://github.com/Zaid-Ajaj/Feliz.Router), a specialized library for Routing in Elmish applications that is both very powerful to use and really simple to work with, written by yours truely as an essential part of the Feliz ecosystem.
+The only piece missing from the application above is the actual "listening to URL changes" part.
+The implementation for the listening for URL changes is best left out for a third-party library that knows best how to with URLs, parse them correctly and provide with utilities managing the history API: introducing [Feliz.Router](https://github.com/Zaid-Ajaj/Feliz.Router), a specialized library for Routing in Elmish applications that is both very powerful to use and really simple to work with, written by yours truely as an essential part of the Feliz ecosystem.

 ### Using `Feliz.Router`